matatk/matatk.github.io/_posts/2015-11-03-test-driven-development-as-if-you-meant-it-reviewed-part-3.md

 Our first test is somewhat contrived due to the restrictions of the process.
-One could argue that the inclusion of the move variable is taking things a step too far and that the initial test should have been `assert 0 > 0` followed by using the extract variable refactoring to get to the current state, after having made the test pass.
+One could argue that the inclusion of the move variable is taking things a step too far and that the initial test should have been `assert 0 > 0` followed by using the [Extract Variable](http://refactoring.com/catalog/extractVariable.html) refactoring to get to the current state, after having made the test pass.

 ### GREEN - 2015-03-02 13:09